umd-cmsc701/s2025/_assignments/interim_report.md

 #pdf: /static_files/assignments/asg.pdf
 #attachment: /static_files/assignments/asg.zip
 #solutions: /static_files/assignments/asg_solutions.pdf
-published: false
+#published: true
 due_event:
     type: due
-    date: 2024-04-11T4:00:00+4:30
+    date: 2025-04-21T11:59:00
     description: 'Assignment due'
 ---

 # Overview

-The main purpose of the interim project report is to take note of what you've accomplished in working on your final project so far, what you hope to do through the end of the semester, what relevant literature you've identified, and what key question you have.
+The main purpose of this report is to take note of what you've accomplished in working on your final project so far, what you hope to finish before the final deadline, what relevant literature you've identified, and what key question you have.

 ## Structure

-Your interm report should be *short* (ideally 1 page, and no more than 2).
+Your report should be *short* (ideally 1 page, and no more than 2).
 It should contain the following sections.  **The top of the document should list all members of your team, but you should elect only one member of your team to turn in this report** (i.e. there should be one interm report per-team, not per-student).